Financial preparations for deployment

 Create a family care plan

 A Family Care Plan is a way to make sure that your family is taken care of while you are gone.
 You may be gone because you are deployed, on temporary duty, or due to other military obligations.
 Creating a family care plan is recommended for all servicemembers with dependent family members.
 The plan is made up of your written instructions and legal documents.
-This plan will help with a smooth change of responsibilities to your chosen caregiver when you have to leave for a short or long period of time.
+This plan will help with a smooth change of responsibilities to your chosen caregiver when you must leave for a short or long period of time.

 Review your insurance